The New School

 Applicants to this award are encouraged to consider graduate programmes offered at each of the New School’s four schools:

-- $2,000 per month stipend for the 9 month academic year for the duration of the academic programme.
+- $2,500 per month stipend for the duration of the academic programme.

 This applies to all one and two-year programmes and is intended as a contribution towards general maintenance costs in the USA.